 “I did do research each week and looked at the calculated odds by statisticians to make my picks,” Farner said.

-In addition to developing a fun way for students and alumni to predict matchups of their favorite sports teams, Dr. Cabral has brought a meaningful learning opportunity to a classroom setting.
-Cabral’s MATH 2117 course, known as STAT (sports, technology, and analytics at Trinity), teaches students about predictive analysis in sports.
-In the class information, Cabral encouraged those of all backgrounds to participate and immerse themselves in the world of sport predictions and analytics.
+In addition to developing a fun way for students and alumni to predict matchups of their favorite sports teams, Balreira has brought a meaningful learning opportunity to a classroom setting.
+Balreira’s MATH 2117 course, known as STAT (sports, technology, and analytics at Trinity), teaches students about predictive analysis in sports.
+In the class information, Balreira encouraged those of all backgrounds to participate and immerse themselves in the world of sport predictions and analytics.

 Jacob Tingle, director of experiential learning and graduate of Trinity in 1995, sees the NFL ranking competition as a way to connect with other alumni, as he has spread the word of the competition through his alumni network.